John Piper: Top Prices Paid at Auction

 A semi-abstract, semi-figurative artwork in various hues depicting architectural buildings in varying shades, delineated by thin black lines.
 The scene portrays a seaside town with a curving road in the centre leading to the sea in the distance.Image © Christie’s / Portland Stone Perspective © John Piper 1954

 Following John Piper's foray into abstraction and emerging during the mid-1950s, Portland Stone Perspective (1954) provides a suggestive glimpse of Chesil Beach in Portland, Canada.
 In this artwork, a notable shift towards figuration becomes apparent.
-While traces of abstraction persist in the architecture, buildings, and possibly churches on the right side of the painting, these elements gradually guide the viewer towards the rocky shore and the surrounding coastal waters.
+While traces of abstraction persist in the architecture of the buildings, these elements gradually guide the viewer towards the rocky shore and the surrounding coastal waters.
 On the opposite side of the composition, an abstracted, curving road comes into view, flanked by architectonic forms characterised by shades of grey that spring to life through delicate black lines.

 Portland Stone Perspective is a prime example of Piper's figurative phase, though it retains a tangible sense of abstraction.
-This painting ranks among Piper's top-selling works, achieving a final price of £110,500 (fees included) at Christie's London in November 2013.
+This painting ranks among Piper's top-selling works, achieving £110,500 (fees included) at Christie's London in November 2013.